Hendrika2000/HR-Performance-Analyisis/README.md

 2. Turnover Rate: Percentage of employees who leave the company within a specific period.
 3. Employee Satisfaction: Survey or review results to assess employee satisfaction with their job and work environment.

-You interact with the sales dashboard [here](https://public.tableau.com/app/profile/rika3647/viz/HRDashboard_17212060570840/HRSummary)
+You can interact with the HR dashboard [here](https://public.tableau.com/app/profile/rika3647/viz/HRDashboard_17212060570840/HRSummary)

 ### Findings